CarlosCoba/CarlosCoba.github.io/index.md

 I am a **postdoc fellow** currently working at ASIAA in Taipei Taiwan.
-My research interests are focused on the dynamical properties of galaxies, through observations of the warm and cold phases of the interestellar medium (ISM).
+My research interests are focused on the dynamical properties of galaxies, through observations of the warm and cold phases of the interstellar medium (ISM).
-I am an expert in kinematic modeling of galaxies.
+I am an expert in kinematic modeling of galaxies using data cube observations.